Soum1989/whatsapp-pm-reminder/README.md

 Use Windows Task Scheduler to run this script daily and stay on track with your PM prep.

 ## ✨ Credits
-Crafted by Soumyendu Dey for hIS 60-day Product Management journey.
+Crafted by Soumyendu Dey for his 60-day Product Management journey.
 """ > README.md

 git add README.md